rakhimavat/job-scraper-ollama/README.md

 # Job Scraper + Ollama AI Filter

-> Automatically scrape 70+ company career pages for **Data Analyst roles in Bangalore** using a local AI model.
+> Automatically scrape 70+ company career pages for **tech roles in Bangalore** using a local AI model.
 No paid APIs.
 No subscriptions.
 Runs entirely on your machine.

 ---